 Growing your own greens at home is very rewarding, but it can also be demanding.
 For one, you need enough space to cultivate crops.
+That could be in a shed, a greenhouse, or, if you’ve not got the space at home – in an allotment.

 1. Start with your plot layout

 Think of what type of soil you have, which plants will grow well, and how the sun hits your plot.
 Are there any useful existing structures and access to water?
+Additionally, invest in good-quality gardening tools to make your gardening tasks more efficient.

 2. Go for raised beds